ieb/influxdb-reporter-osgi/README.md

 ## host (default: 127.0.0.1)

-The host where InfluxDB is running
+The host where InfluxDB is running.

 ## port (default: 8086)